riccardodebellini/mybookshelf/README.md

 ## 🔮 Potential future updates:

+> [!IMPORTANT]
+> These are just **potential** new features.
+> They may not be implemented at all, anytime soon, or as described here

 - Edit book information to keep your library updated.
 - Loan tracking system to keep tabs on borrowed books and due dates.
 - Customizable colors and themes to customize the look of your app.
 - ISBN scan to easily add books using your smartphone camera.
 - Barcode generation for physical book labeling and easier location tracking.